priorknowledge/loom/doc/adapting.md

     python -m loom.benchmark profilers

-The bencmark jigs each take a dataset name.
+The benchmark jigs each take a dataset name.
-For debugging, small datasets work well, but for benchmarking, we recommend using larger datasets or your own datsets.
+For debugging, small datasets work well, but for benchmarking, we recommend using larger datasets or your own datasets.
-Each jig depends on previous data, so, e.g., to profile inference with your own datset, you'll need to
+Each jig depends on previous data, so, e.g., to profile inference with your own dataset, you'll need to

     python -m loom.datasets load my-data my-schema.json my-rows.csv
     python -m loom.benchmark ingest my-data